 Lottery retailers are private businesses, and we support their choices to reduce hours, close temporarily, and/or to implement social distancing protocols at their locations.
 Lotto Spot retail locations that choose to continue offering their services do so as permitted by Manitoba Health.

-WCLC has temporarily closed its prize payout offices.
-Lottery prizes can still be claimed at lottery retailers offering this service.
+Lottery prizes up to $1,000 can still be claimed at lottery retailers offering this service.
 Check with the retailer to ensure they have sufficient cash on hand to pay the prize.

 Yes, there are alternatives available for you to buy lottery tickets while maintaining distance and isolation: